 (Wildfire is also very prevalent around Vancouver.)

 Vancouver has separated bike routes that will take you safely through the busy downtown core, dedicated bike lanes on many of the arterial streets radiating out from the city centre, and streets that are designated bikeways, on which bikes far outnumber cars.
+These three Vancouver bike routes take advantage of that wonderful infrastructure.

 The main attractions of Vancouver are close enough together to be easily cyclable (even the airport is only 10km out of town), but if you want to head further afield, bikes are welcome on city transit, including the SkyTrain, the SeaBus, and all city buses, which have front-mounted bike racks.

-Update: Vancouver Bike Sharing from Mobi
+Update: Vancouver Bike Share from Mobi

 The bikes also come with an attached helmet.
 Yay for safety (and also yay for abiding by BC’s bike helmet laws)!
 And, if you want to make a short stop-off somewhere — say to pop inside for a craft beer — there is also a cable lock on the bike.